 - Real-time message sending with immediate responses from pharmacies

 Maven, Softech, and DgMed are just a few examples of companies that run on MDtoolbox.
 This is a solid platform.

 The case for prebuilt solutions

 This is a relatively new space in the mHealth sector.
 Just like Stripe and Plaid have embedded themselves into a very vital value-chain in the financial sector, these eRx solutions are powering the future of pharmacy operations.

 As such, the creators of these solutions are in for the long run.
 They viciously and ambitiously invest into their platforms.
 Technical support, training and other vital functions you’d need to provide if you were running an inhouse solution, are taken off your shoulders.

 The other value aspect is the scalability they offer.
 You can easily scale to provide services to the whole country with just a few changes in configuration.

 Finally, they are not looking to compete with you.
 They are just enablers.
 And that right there is something worth noting.

 Do you have an e-prescription project that you need help with?
-Sometimes you just need to talk to an expert and bounce off a few ideas.
-For a limited time, we’re giving free App Strategy Sessions valued at $300.
-Book your free appointment with one of our mHealth App Superstars here.
+Sometimes you just need to talk to an expert and bounce off a few ideas or discuss specifics around feasibility and app development costs.
+Schedule a consultation with our healthcare app developers to bring your app idea to life.